sruthic22/Breast-Cancer-Diagnosis-ML/README.md

 ### 3. **app.py**
 This FastAPI web application enables real-time predictions of tumor malignancy and recurrence risk based on user-inputted features.
 It loads a pre-trained machine learning model and scaler to provide accessible predictions, enhancing the usability of the predictive analytics developed in this project.
 Users can interact with the model through a simple RESTful API.

-Feel free to modify any of these blurbs to better match your style or add additional details!